 So I have moved from manufacturing to the service industry and then into politics.
 I am basically a full time legislator even though I am still a full time employee of the Wharf Group.

-Hong Kong faces unique challenges with its transport links.
-How has the territory tackled these in the past, and what are the plans for the future?
+How has Hong Kong tackled the unique challenge posed by its transport links in the past, and what are the plans for the future?

 Hong Kong’s public transport has been the envy of the world.
 It is basically all operated by the private sector without government subsidy.
 The Third Comprehensive Transport Study 15 years ago has set the direction to adopt a mass transit railway system as the back bone of public transport, while other transport modes such as bus, minibus, taxi and ferry services are supplementary services to meet the community’s demand.